peytonchance/mental-health/README.md

 # mental-health
-(In Progress) An interactive guide to mental health resources at UNC-Chapel Hill.
+An interactive guide to mental health resources at UNC-Chapel Hill.